just-noticeable/damroo/a-closer-look-at-cghs.md

 <ol type="a">
   <li>
-	sets and publishes the price of healthcare products and services at "CGHS rates" for the amount of credit a healthcare organization (i.e. the <i>CGHS Empanelled Hospitals</i>) can give to an eventual Consumer (i.e. the Principal Debtor),
+	sets and publishes the price of healthcare products and services at "CGHS rates" for the amount of credit a healthcare organization (i.e. a <i>CGHS Empanelled Hospital</i>) can give to an eventual Consumer (i.e. the Principal Debtor),
   </li>

   <li>